CrazyForks/gpu-kill/README.md

 # GPU Kill

-A lightweight CLI tool for managing NVIDIA and AMD GPUs.
+A lightweight CLI tool for managing NVIDIA, AMD, and Intel GPUs.
 List, monitor, and control GPU processes with ease.

 ## What it does